Development of a Regenerative Medicine Study for Osteoarthritis in Montana Agricultural Workers

 - Discuss the prevalence and current treatment strategies for OA with rural physicians in Montana.

-- Obtain observations and ideas from the above groups regarding the feasibility of the proposed intervention.
+- Obtain observations and ideas from the above groups regarding the feasibility of proposed interventions.

 - Establish methods for data collection and follow-up.